-Are you looking for a free, powerful, and easy to use communication hub that organizes your entire team’s collaboration
+Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

-For most people (especially those who already use the Google Workspace ecosystem) Google Chat is one of the most obvious choices.
+For some people (namely, those who already use the Google Workspace ecosystem) Google Chat is one of the most obvious choices.

 Pumble vs Google Chat: Main features comparison